Print

 Instructions

-1. Pat dry the salmon fillets and season with salt and pepper.
-Set aside at room temperature for 10 to 15 minutes.
-It’s ideal to bring the salmon fillets from the refrigerator to room temperature to achieve even cooking.
+1. Pat dry the fillets and season with salt and pepper.
+Set aside at room temperature for 10–15 minutes.
+Bringing salmon to room temperature ensures even cooking.

 2. In a large skillet, heat oil over medium-high heat until sizzling hot, about 1 minute.
 Sear the salmon fillets for 5-6 minutes on each side (skin side down first) until golden brown and fully cooked.
 When salmon is cooked, the flesh will turn opaque, and it will flake easily when using a fork.

-3. Add butter and melt until it starts to bubble, about 1 minute.
-Add garlic and lemon juice and sauté until fragrant, about 1 minute.
+3. Add butter to the pan and melt until it bubbles, about 1 minute.
+Stir in garlic and lemon juice, sautéing until fragrant, about 1 minute.

 Notes